FirelyTeam/firely-docs/index.rst

 ..
-SimplifierDocs documentation master file, created by This file is the main page, pointing to the documentation for the subprojects Simplifier, Forge, Spark and the .Net API
+SimplifierDocs documentation master file, created by This file is the main page, pointing to the documentation for the subprojects Simplifier, Forge, Spark and the .Net API.

 Welcome to Simplifier's documentation site
 ==========================================